Purian languages

-Distribution
+The Waitaká and Maromomin languages, both extinct, are possibly belonging to the Purian family, but this is not confirmable as no linguistic information was recorded.

+Geographical distribution

 The Purian languages were spoken in a continuous region stretching from the Preto River to the Paraíba River (from Queluz, São Paulo to Paraibuna, São Paulo).
 The Puri occupied the Upper Paraíba do Sul River up to Queluz, São Paulo, and the Coroado from the Pomba River to the Doce River in Minas Gerais.

+Internal classification

 Dialects

-Mason (1950) lists the following dialects of Coroado and Purí:
+Mason (1950) lists the following dialects of Coroado and Puri: